FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/RECONFIG.md

 ****PARMCACHE****

 Use this parameter to clear the cache while Transfer CFT is running.
 After the command execution, all changes applied to dynamic objects are taken into account, without restarting Transfer CFT.
-If you have set the UCONF <span class="code">`cft.server.parm.cache_size`</span> value to something other than zero (0), this command reloads both the CFTPART and CFTPARM objects.
+If you have set the UCONF `cft.server.parm.cache_size` value to something other than zero (0), this command reloads both the CFTPART and CFTPARM objects.
 For example:

 ```
 CFTUTIL RECONFIG TYPE=PARMCACHE